How to Master One of the Trendiest Question Types: “Disagree” Questions

 For the last part of answering a Disagree question, I like to think of it like a simple In & Out Grouping game from the Logic Games section of the LSAT.
 I make a little Agree/Disagree diagram next to my answer choices (or often, just in my head).
-Then I look at the statement from each answer choice, and group the speakers based on whether the each agrees or disagrees with the statement.
+Then I look at the statement from each answer choice, and group the speakers based on whether they agree or disagree with the statement.
 The correct answer choice will be the statement where one speaker is in the Agree group and the other is in the Disagree group.

 Here’s how this looks in practice: